visgl/deck.gl/docs/api-reference/mapbox/overview.md

 ### Using with Pure JS

-To create a mapbox-compatible deck.gl layer:
+To create a Mapbox-compatible deck.gl layer:

 ```js
 import {ScatterplotLayer} from '@deck.gl/layers';